Ranka Monastery: All You Need To Know About It Before Planning A Trip

 Ranka Monastery, also known as Lingdum Monastery, is in the East district of Sikkim, India.
 It sits on a hill offering beautiful views of the mountains.
 The closest village is Ranka Village, about 15-20 kilometres from the main cities.

-Suggested Read: Your Complete Guide For Trekking In Gangtok
+Suggested Read: Monasteries In Gangtok

 How To Reach Ranka Monastery